Joytarus/joytarus/README.md

-## Hi there 👋 My name is Joy Tarus and I am into cyberesecurity.My linkdln user name is Joy TARUS
+## Hi there 👋 My name is Joy Tarus and I am into cyberesecurity.
+## I specialize in API SECURITY , CYBERSECURITY AWARENESS AND AI IN CYBERSECURITY
 - 🔭 I’m currently working on ...
 API Security and General Cybersecurity Knowledge<br/>
 - 🌱 I’m currently learning ...
 CompTIA security+<br/>
 -  I make videos about Cybersecurity on instagram (https://www.instagram.com/tarus_joy/?hl=en)